openstack-infra/system-config/doc/source/contribute-cloud.rst

 they become an issue for their customers.

 We collect numerous metrics about the performance of the clouds we utilize.
-All of the metrics are freely available on the internet.
-From these metrics, dashboards can be created to help providers see and debug performance issues.
+From these metrics we create dashboards which are freely accessible via the Internet to help providers see and debug performance issues.

+The OpenStack Foundation has identified Infrastructure Donors as a special category of sponsoring organization and prominately identifies them on this page: https://www.openstack.org/foundation/companies/

 If this sounds interesting, and you have some capacity to spare, it would be very much appreciated.
 You are welcome to contact the